General Dietetics (B.S.)

 Application and Admission Requirements

 All students who are accepted by EKU’s Admissions Office and declare their major as dietetics are admitted to the University as pre-dietetics majors.
 Admission to the dietetics program is a separate process.
-To be considered for admission to the dietetics program the following criteria must be met: (1) complete a minimum of 45 semester hours; (2) attain a minimum cumulative GPA of 3.0 on a 4.0 scale; (3) earn a “B” or better in CHE 101/101L, CHE 102/102L, ACC 201, STA 215, and BIO 171 or their equivalents if taken at another school; (4) earn a “B” or better in NFA 121, 201, 202, and 317.
-A program application form must also be submitted.
+To be considered for admission to the dietetics program the following criteria must be met: (1) complete a minimum of 45 semester hours; (2) attain a minimum cumulative GPA of 3.0 on a 4.0 scale; (3) earn a “B” or better in CHE 101/101L, CHE 102/102L, ACC 201, and STA 215, or their equivalents if taken at another school; (4) earn a “B” or better in NFA 121, 201, 202, and 317.
+A program application, available from the student's academic advisor, must also be submitted.
 Should there be more qualified applicants than spaces available, applicants will be ranked according to an admission scoring rubric.
 Applications to the Dietetics program are received each spring semester for admission the following fall.
+The application deadline can be obtained from the student's academic advisor.

 In order to graduate with a BS in Dietetics, and receive the Verification Statment, the following criteria must be met: (1) attain a minimum overall GPA of 3.0 on a 4.0 scale; (2) earn a C or better in all major core and supporting courses (other than those prerequisite courses in which a B or better is required for program admission).